Eligible vs Non-Eligible Dividends: GRIP, LRIP Explained

 Frequently asked questions

-What's the difference between eligible and non-eligible dividends?
+What's the difference between eligible and non-eligible dividends in Canada?

-Eligible dividends are paid out of corporate income taxed at the general corporate rate (~27% combined in BC).
-Non-eligible dividends are paid out of corporate income that benefited from the small business deduction (~11% combined in BC).
-Eligible dividends carry a 38% gross-up and a higher tax credit, so the personal tax rate on them is lower (~36% at the top BC bracket) than on non-eligible dividends (~49%).
-The system is calibrated for rough tax integration — the combined corp + personal tax should be similar regardless of path.
+Eligible dividends are paid from corporate income taxed at the general corporate rate (~27% combined in BC).
+Non-eligible dividends are paid from income that benefited from the small business deduction (~11% combined in BC).
+Eligible dividends carry a 38% gross-up and a higher dividend tax credit, so the personal tax rate is lower (~36% at the top BC bracket) than on non-eligible (~49%).
+The system is calibrated for rough tax integration — combined corporate plus personal tax should be similar regardless of path.

-What is GRIP and how does it grow?
+What is GRIP and how is it calculated?

 GRIP — General Rate Income Pool — is a notional running balance every CCPC maintains under subsection 89(1).
-It tracks accumulated income that was taxed at the general corporate rate (typically active business income above the $500,000 SBD threshold).
-Each year's addition is roughly the general-rate factor × the year's taxable income, less eligible dividends paid in the year.
-Year-end is when the running total is calculated on Schedule 53.
+It tracks accumulated income taxed at the general corporate rate (typically active business income above the $500,000 SBD threshold).
+Each year's addition is roughly the general-rate factor times taxable income, less eligible dividends paid in the year.
+The running total is reported annually on Schedule 53.
+A positive GRIP means eligible dividends are available to designate.

 How do I designate a dividend as eligible?

-Under subsection 89(14), the corporation designates a dividend as eligible by notifying each shareholder in writing (or posting the designation on the corporation's website) at the time the dividend is paid.
+Under subsection 89(14), the corporation designates a dividend as eligible by notifying each shareholder in writing — or by posting the designation on the corporation's public website — at the time the dividend is paid.
 The directors' resolution authorising the dividend typically includes the eligible-dividend designation language.
-The designation must be made no later than the time the dividend is paid, and is irrevocable.
+The designation must be made no later than when the dividend is paid, and once made it is irrevocable.

 What happens if I designate more eligible dividends than my GRIP balance?

-Low Rate Income Pool — the mirror image of GRIP for non-CCPCs (public corporations, foreign-controlled corporations, and any private corp that doesn't meet the CCPC tests).
+Low Rate Income Pool — the mirror image of GRIP for non-CCPCs (public corporations, foreign-controlled corporations, and any private corporation that doesn't meet the CCPC tests).
 A non-CCPC's dividends are eligible by default; LRIP tracks any income that was NOT taxed at the general rate.
-Before paying an eligible dividend, the non-CCPC must first reduce its LRIP balance with non-eligible dividends.
+Before paying an eligible dividend, the non-CCPC must first reduce its LRIP balance by paying non-eligible dividends.
 For owner-managed CCPCs, LRIP rarely surfaces.